Scar (The Lion King): 1994 incarnation

-In a reference to the role that earned Irons an Academy Award, Claus von Bülow in Reversal of Fortune (1990), the writers gave Scar one of von Bülow's lines, "You have no idea," which is uttered by Irons in a similar tone.
+In a reference to the role that earned Irons an Academy Award, Claus von Bülow in Reversal of Fortune, the writers gave Scar one of von Bülow's lines, "You have no idea," which is uttered by Irons in a similar tone.
 According to author Rachel Stein of New Perspectives on Environmental Justice: Gender, Sexuality, and Activism, Irons relies "on his history of playing sexually perverse, socially dangerous male characters to animate his depiction of Scar."
-On the contrary, Irons revealed to Connect Savannah that the similarities between the voices of Scar and von Bülow were largely unintentional, explaining, "Whatever voice came was arrived at by looking at the initial sketches, and from the freedom the directors gave me to try anything."
+On the contrary, Irons revealed to Savannah, Georgia that the similarities between the voices of Scar and von Bülow were largely unintentional, explaining, "Whatever voice came was arrived at by looking at the initial sketches and from the freedom the directors gave me to try anything."
 Irons concluded, "The fact that he may occasionally remind you of Claus, comes from the fact that they both share the same voice box."

 While recording Scar's song, "Be Prepared," Irons encountered challenges with his singing voice.
 The actor reportedly "blew out his voice" upon belting the line "you won't get a sniff without me," rendering him incapable of completing the musical number.
 Consequently, Disney was forced to recruit American voice actor Jim Cummings, who had also been providing the voice of The Lion King's laughing hyena Ed at the time, to impersonate Irons and record the rest of the song.
-Jim Cummings told The Huffington Post that "[s]tunt singing" is actually something the actor continues to do regularly, having done the same for American actor Russell Means, voice of Chief Powhatan in Disney's Pocahontas (1995).
-Critics observed that Irons "fakes his way ... through 'Be Prepared' in the grand tradition of talk-singing," drawing similarities between him and American actor James Cagney and English actor Rex Harrison.
-Deja revealed that, during a recording session, Irons' stomach was grumbling.
+On May 25th, 2024, Jeremy Irons performed "Be Prepared" live for the 30th anniversary of The Lion King at the Hollywood Bowl.
+Jim Cummings told HuffPost that "[s]tunt singing" is actually something the actor continues to do regularly, having done the same for American actor Russell Means, voice of the Chief Powhatan in Disney's Pocahontas.
+Critics observed that Irons "fakes his way through 'Be Prepared' in the grand tradition of talk-singing," drawing similarities between him and American actor James Cagney and English actor Rex Harrison.
+Deja revealed that, during a recording session, Irons's stomach was grumbling.
 Deja joked, "The growling sound could be heard in his recording, so we had to record that part of his dialog all over again."
-As a result of Irons' prominent British accent, critics have compared both the actor and Scar to Shere Khan, the villain of Disney's The Jungle Book (1967), voiced by English actor George Sanders.
+As a result of Irons's prominent British accent, critics have compared both the actor and Scar to Shere Khan, the main antagonist of Disney's earlier film The Jungle Book, voiced by English actor George Sanders.